veritem/upro/README.md

 #### Contribute

-Have an idea in mind about this project consider firing an issue or a PR
+If you have an idea for this project, consider firing an issue or a PR.